ianrenton/successwhale-api/docs/feed-get.md

 The `items` array that is returned contains hashes that have three components: `service` (e.g. 'twitter') so you know what to expect in the rest of the hash, and `content` (a hash of all the item's parameters.

 The components of the `content` hash vary depending on the `service`.
-All share a few common components, such as `text`, `id`, `time` and `fromuser`, but there are many service-dependent ones too.
+All share a few common components, such as `text`, `id`, `time` and `urls`, but there are many service-dependent ones too.
 For example, a tweet may be a 'retweet', in which case it will contain certain extra parameters indicating who it was retweeted by.

 * Request type: GET
 * Authentication required: yes